 July 2025

-I have a high-end mirrorless camera and a dedicated macro lens, so taking picture of these things should be a snap.
+I have a high-end mirrorless camera and a dedicated macro lens, so taking pictures of these things should be a snap.
 But I was reminded very quickly that the ability to get very close just magnifies (so to speak) the problem of depth of field.

 If you take a macro picture of a round plant, a significant part of the image will be out of focus.
-The first thing you can do is use a smaller f-stop, which helps a little bit.
+The first thing you can do is use a smaller f-stop, which helps some.
 You also want to use a low ISO such as 100 to control image noise.
 With the smaller aperture and low ISO, you have to use a slow shutter speed, so you need a tripod.
 Even after all that, the depth of field often is insufficient.

 There is an automatic focus-bracketing function built into my camera.
 You set the initial focus at the front of the object, set the number of images to take and how much it changes focus between each image.
 Stack them all in Photoshop or some other application, and an image with great depth of field is produced.
-The image of this little Sempervivum (which BTW might be dead) is 20 stacked images with a focus increment of 1.
+The image of this little Sempervivum Arachnoideum (which BTW might be dead) is 20 stacked images with a focus increment of 1.
 Camera settings were f/5.6, 0.8 second exposure, 100 ISO.

 Planned focus bracketing, 20 stacked images